IQSS/datafest/02_GitKraken.md

 <img src="img/2.new-post_serial_commit_changes.png" width="700" align="center">

 There may be times, however, when we wish to ensure that we save a coordinated set of changes.
 For example, it's sometimes better to refactor our code so that utility functions are kept in a separate code file, and then called from our main file.
-We'll do that with our code snippets:
+We'll do that with our code snippets with following sets of changes:

 1. Remove the square_it and montecarloPi section of code from the main file (as these are being separated into the new utilities file) and replace it three function calls: